 Under the Former Trademarks Act, additional protection was also extended explicitly to reputed well-known trademarks.
-To be more specific, Section 15(3)(2) stated that a mark was not registrable if it was identical or similar to a well-known trademark within the meaning of Section 15(2)(4) of the Former Trademarks Act, even if it was applied for registration for different goods and services than those for which the mark was well-known, if the use of the earlier mark would imply that there was a connection between the marks, and the use would take unfair advantage of, or be detrimental to, the distinctive character or the repute of the trademark.
-This provision was worded in accordance with Article 16(3) of the TRIPS Agreement.
-The wording of the Trademarks Act does not seem to extend similar protection to reputed well-known trademarks, which is slightly odd.
+To be more specific, Section 15(3)(2) stated that a mark was not registrable if it was identical or similar to a well-known trademark within the meaning of Section 15(2)(4) of the Former Trademarks Act, even if it was applied for registration for different goods and services from those for which the mark was well known, if the use of the earlier mark would imply that there was a connection between the marks, and the use would take unfair advantage of, or be detrimental to, the distinctive character or the repute of the trademark.
+This provision was worded in accordance with Article 16(3) of the TRIPS Agreement.29 The wording of the Trademarks Act does not seem to extend similar protection to reputed well-known trademarks, which is slightly odd.
 Even so, it may be argued that Section 3(2) ensures that such protection is still in place.

 Company names may be registered as trademarks in Denmark.
 Moreover, if use of a company name qualifies as trademark use, trademark rights may also be acquired through use.
 Outside the world of trademarks, company names are primarily protected pursuant to Section 2 of the Danish Companies Act.
-Most importantly, Section 2(2) essentially states that company names must differ from other company names registered in the Danish Business Authority's IT system and must not include a family name, company name, distinctive name for real estate, trademark, trade name and the like, which is not the (intellectual) property of the company, or that may cause confusion on the part of the public.
+Most importantly, Section 2(2) essentially states that company names must differ from other company names registered in the Danish Business Authority's IT system and must not include a family name, company name, distinctive name for real estate, trademark, trade name and the like that is not the (intellectual) property of the company, or that may cause confusion on the part of the public.

 Trade names and business names

 As with company names, trade names and business names may qualify for trademark protection without trademark registration, if trademark rights may be said to have been acquired through use.
-In addition, Section 22 of the Danish Marketing Practices Act, which came into force on 1 July 2017, stipulates that no person carrying on a trade or business shall make use of any trademark or other distinctive business mark to which that person is not legally entitled or make use of his or her own distinctive business marks in a manner likely to cause such marks to be confused with those of other traders.
+In addition, Section 22 of the Danish Marketing Practices Act,30 which came into force on 1 July 2017, stipulates that no person carrying on a trade or business shall make use of any trademark or other distinctive business mark to which that person is not legally entitled or make use of his or her own distinctive business marks in a manner likely to cause these marks to be confused with those of other traders.

 The Danish Trademarks Act protects geographical indications in various ways.
 Sections 10 and 13 stand out.
 Pursuant to Section 10(1)(2), which implements Article 14(1)(b) of the Trademarks Directive, the proprietor of a trademark shall not be entitled to prohibit a third party from using, in the course of trade, indications concerning geographical origin.